-The Company's Omnibus Equity Incentive Compensation Plan (the "Plan") was adopted by the Board on August 11, 2022, and approved by shareholders on October 27, 2022.
-The Plan permits the grant of Stock Options, Restricted Share Units, Deferred Share Units and Performance Share Units.
-The Plan is compliant with the requirements of Policy 4.4.
+The Company's Omnibus Equity Incentive Compensation Plan (the "Plan") was adopted by the Board on August 11, 2022, approved by Shareholders on October 27, 2022 and re-approved on October 25, 2023.

+The Plan permits the grant of Stock Options, Restricted Share Units, Deferred Share Units and Performance Share Units, and is compliant with the requirements of Policy 4.4.